-The fish determine the direction and of the robotic structures by crossing light break-beams connected to the computer which activate motors that move the tanks in the direction the fish look to the outside world.
+The fish determine the direction of the robotic structures by crossing light break-beams connected to the computer which activate motors that move the tanks in the direction the fish look to the outside world.

 Betta fish body language

 It is typical for male Bettas in the same tank to fight to the death, which fight organizers have been exploiting for many years in Thailand.
-They are top breathers which means they have to come up for air, allowing oxygen to come into direct contact with their blood.
-Betta fish are not harmed by being kept in small containers, as they often thrive in stagnant, oxygen deficient environments.
+They are top breathers, meaning they have to come up for air, allowing oxygen to come into direct contact with their blood.
+Betta fish are not harmed by being kept in small containers, as they often thrive in stagnant, oxygen-deficient environments.

 While these machines expand the spectrum of senses available to humans and other animals, I often wonder if these senses will be used with the proper spirit.
 Intelligent systems, coupled with sense extension lenses, are getting progressively more transparent and embedding themselves in deeper levels of our sensorium.

-The mass media could certainly be considered as one form of extended sense, which is all too often dominated by the commercial system and relies on incessant repetition for commercial success.
-Paul Virilio says these messages are designed to “infect, not inform”.
+The mass media could undoubtedly be considered as one form of extended sense, which is often dominated by the commercial system and relies on continuous repetition for commercial success.
+Paul Virilio says these messages are designed to “infect, not inform.”

-Hubris: This co-evolution of human language, dissemination machines, and sense extension is formed and simultaneously forming our attempts to understand the complexity of natural systems.
-It speaks of a confidence that science can solve all problems or that mathematics and the digital tools we use to scan the world can indeed quantify and measure all.
+Hubris: This co-evolution of human language, dissemination machines, and sense extension is formed and simultaneously forms our attempts to understand the complexity of natural systems.
+It speaks of confidence that science can solve all problems or that mathematics and the digital tools we use to scan the world can quantify, measure, and replicate all.

-At what point do we become servants to self-replicating technology, it’s momentum pulling us in it’s wake?
-Since we rely on natural systems for sustenance it seems logical that human-based systems should be designed with ecological principles in mind, to permit sustainable interdependent systems of humans, animals and the technotope.
+At what point do we become servants to self-replicating technology, its momentum pulling us in its wake?
+Since we rely on natural systems for sustenance, it seems logical that human-based systems should be designed with ecological principles in mind to permit sustainable interdependent systems of humans, animals, and the technotope.